 Attingham Park (20 minutes by car) and Sunnycroft (30 minutes by car).
 Both National Trust

 Set in fine grounds and with an interesting history Attingham Park has plenty to do.
 Better still just at the gates is The Mytton and Mermaid (eat in the bar when it reopens in 2023).
 Situated on the banks of The River Severn and overlooking a fine Georgian bridge this 18th century coaching inn hides the mostly ignored and worth visiting 8th century church of St Eata.
 The Romans didn’t settle Shrewsbury but instead built downstream in Wroxeter.
 Go to Wroxeter village, park up at the hotel and sneak through a hedge for trip through history courtesy of the village church.
 Sunnycroft is a fine example of an Edwardian villa where the exhibits have an uncanny feeling of déjà vu on account of being recognisable from childhood memories.
 On the way back you can take in Haughmond Abbey and have a cup of tea and cake at the award winning cafe Battlefield 1403.

-Montgomery (40 mins by car) and Welshpool (10 minutes on by car)
+Montgomery (40 mins by car) and Welshpool, Wales (10 minutes by car)

 Montgomery is a charming border market town in the Marches with a long and colourful history.
 Cross Offa’s Dyke into Wales and watched over by a solid Castle built during the reign of Henry III the town has several places to find good food, an interesting church complete with highwayman’s grave and the unique Bunners hardware shop where you can buy everything form a tin bath to quod bikes plus everything in-between.
 Travelling north is Welshpool with its narrow gauge railway and Powis Castle with its fine collection of paintings, sculptures, furniture and tapestries as well as Italinate terraces and yew hedges in the gardens.
 On the way back you may consider having a meal at a third generation family pub, The Windmill.

 Ironbridge (40 minutes by car)